 Overview

-One common measure of portfolio risk, pioneered by Harry Markowitz,
+One common measure of portfolio risk, pioneered by Harry Markowitz, is the portfolio standard deviation of returns. (see variance for information about the statistical measure of variance and covariance)

 Measuring Portfolio Standard Deviation